© FijiPocketGuide.com

 Some other things to keep in mind include:

-• When sitting down on the floor (which will happen often), sit crossed leg as to not expose the bottom of your feet
+• When sitting down on the floor (which will happen often), cross your legs so as not to expose the bottom of your feet.

 • If eating with a Fijian family, it’s likely that you will all sit cross-legged on the floor.
 Wait until everyone is sat down and the head of the house says grace (masu) before you start eating.